-2. Are there any Indiana state-specific restrictions on the use of dicamba herbicides in 2021?
+2. Are there any Indiana state-specific restrictions on the use of dicamba herbicides in 2022?

-Yes, just like in 2020, Indiana is pursuing a June 20th application cut-off date for the 2021 use season.
-But unlike 2020, the application cut-off date would now apply to all RUP dicamba herbicide products formulated with at least 6.5% dicamba.
+Yes, just like in 2020 and in 2021, Indiana has established a June 20th application cut-off date for the 2022 use season.
+The application cut-off date applies to all RUP dicamba herbicide products formulated with at least 6.5% dicamba.
 The purpose of the cut-off date is to address the unacceptably high number of off-target movement incidents and resulting adverse effects associated with later season dicamba applications.
 OISC has collected data since 2017 that suggests off-target incidents can be reduced by over half by observing the June 20th application cutoff-date This same data reflects that late season use of any agricultural dicamba herbicide can be overly problematic.

-3. Will there be any changes to how OISC responds to complaints of off-target movement of dicamba herbicides in 2021?
+3. Will there be any changes to how OISC responds to complaints of off-target movement of dicamba herbicides in 2022?

 Starting in 2019 OISC initiated a dicamba response procedure that allowed complainants to request a full compliance investigation or an investigation to document dicamba exposure only.
 The procedural change was intended to preserve OISC resources that had been overwhelmed by dicamba complaints and to provide a response option that had been requested by some of the complainants in 2017 and 2018.
-Based on the documented success of these changes in 2019 and 2020, OISC will continue to provide these options in 2021.
+Based on the documented success of these changes in 2019-2021, OISC will continue to provide these options in 2022.
 In addition, OISC will extend these investigation response options to off-target movement complaints for all herbicides, not just dicamba.